Revature-Salesforce-Training/Alchemy/p1_final_site/README.md

   -We created a company called Revo and made a customer facing website to sell customizable shoes.
 We successfully modeled a business-to-customer design using Lightning Web Components, meeting and exceeding all expectations.
 We were able to crate a community site deployed on the Experience Cloud with business relevant features, Apex classes, and declarative customizations.
 Each team member was responsible for coding a feature, updating a branch on the code repository, and following package-based development.

 ## Technologies:
--Lightning Web Components
+- Lightning Web Components
--Apex
+- Apex
--Javascript, HTML, CSS
+- Javascript, HTML, CSS

 ## Features:
--Web-to-Lead
+- Web-to-Lead
--Twitter Feed
+- Twitter Feed
--Product Availability
+- Product Availability
--Order Search
+- Order Search
--Account Creator
+- Account Creator
--Application State
+- Application State

 ## Still-to-come improvements:
--Connect Application State
+- Connect Application State
--Connect Twitter Feed
+- Connect Twitter Feed
--Shopping cart implementation
+- Shopping cart implementation
--Searh catalogue
+- Searh catalogue